Dareka no Manazashi: Plot

 Set in the near future, the story focuses on a recently independent daughter Aya Okamura (岡村綾, Okamura Aya), her parents, and their pet cat Mii (ミ一).
 Aya had recently taken a job that allowed her to move away from home, and her father, Kōji (浩司), lives at home alone with their cat while Aya's mother, Minako (美菜子), is working overseas.
 Mii is an old cat, originally obtained as a kitten by Aya's father to help his young daughter cope with her mother's absence, and is now in poor health.
 The story is narrated from the cat's perspective.

 The story begins with Aya returning home from a rough day at work.
 After relaxing on her bed, she receives a phone call from her father, who wants to have dinner with her; however, she declines by lying about still being at work.
 The narrator then reminisces about Aya's childhood and family life, particularly dwelling upon how her maturity and independence had created distance between her and her father, who is increasingly lonely yet happy for her.
-Later that night, Aya awakes to another phone call from her father.
+Later that night, Aya awakens to another phone call from her father.
 Having learned of Mii's death, she visits her father and has lunch with him, an experience that brings the two closer together.
-Aya later visits her father to see the new kitten he buys.
+Aya later visits her father to see the new kitten he bought.
 At the same time, her mother rings the doorbell and the family is reunited, their happiness renewed.